 Prior to founding Foros, Jean was Americas Head of Mergers & Acquisitions and a member of the Global Banking Executive Committee at Deutsche Bank.
 Under Jean’s leadership, Deutsche Bank rose from number twelve in the U.S. M&A league tables in 2006 to number five in 2008, according to Thomson Financial.
 Prior to joining Deutsche Bank in early 2006, Jean was a Managing Director and Co-Head of Mergers & Acquisitions in the Technology, Media and Telecommunications Investment Banking Group at Goldman, Sachs & Co.
 At Goldman Sachs, he also worked as a senior banker in the M&A and Financial Institutions Groups.
 Prior to joining Goldman Sachs in 1998, Jean was a Vice President in J.P.
 Morgan’s Technology, Media and Telecommunications Investment Banking Group.

-Jean received a J.D. (magna cum laude) from Harvard Law School, where he was Supervising Editor of the Harvard Law Review, and a B.A. (summa cum laude) from Princeton School of Public and International Affairs).
+Jean received a J.D. (magna cum laude) from Harvard Law School, where he was Supervising Editor of the Harvard Law Review, and a B.A. (summa cum laude) from Princeton University (School of Public and International Affairs).
 After law school, he served as law clerk to Judge William A. Norris of the U.S. Court of Appeals for the Ninth Circuit and had a multi-year fellowship at Harvard Law School where he did research work funded by the Ford Foundation and the Carnegie Corporation on the prevention and mitigation of ethnonational conflicts.